James Rutherford (Australian pioneer): Bathurst

-At Bathurst, Rutherford became a member of the council, had a term as mayor in 1868, and was treasurer to the Agricultural Society for 30 years.
+At Bathurst, Rutherford became a member of the council, had a term as mayor in 1868, and was treasurer to the agricultural society for thirty years.
 He encouraged the planting of trees in the town, and exercised an open-handed philanthropy.
-During his long period as governing-director of Cobb and Co., he kept in touch with his large station-properties, riding large distances as a young man, and later often travelling in a kind of Cape cart.
+Rutherford also was a strong supporter of the Bathurst Hospital as patron, the School of Arts, and warden and trustee of the town's Anglican Church.